shader-slang/slang/docs/building.md

 % premake5 vs2017
 ```

-These should create a slang.sln in the same directory which you can open in the appropriate Visual Studio.
+These should create a slang.sln in the same directory and which you can then open in the appropriate Visual Studio.
 Building will build all of slang and it's test infrastructure.

 ### Linux